webfactory/Raster.gs/README.md

 * test-2-3
 * test-2-4
 * test-3-4

+These classes represent the combinations of your columns.
+For example: test-1-2 fills the space of the first two columns, test-1-4 fills the space of all four columns.

 If you have many columns this option could blow up your css file size.
 So turn it off, if you don't need them.